jstep21/playlist-creator/README.md

 http://jstep21.pythonanywhere.com/

-The app is still in "development mode," so please email or text me your name and email address if you wish to try it out!
+The app is still in "development mode," so please email me your name and email address if you wish to try it out!

 Email: jstephens1215@gmail.com